ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 CoRIM is described using CDDL {{-cddl}} which includes extensibility support for "extension points" (a.k.a., map structures) and data types.
 CDDL map extension points have the form `($$NAME-extension)` where "NAME" is the name of the map and '$$' signifies map extensibility.
-CDDL socket extensibility enables a CoRIM profile to extend the standard definition.
+CDDL map extensibility enables a CoRIM profile to extend the base CoRIM definition.
 Typically, map extension requires a convention for code point naming that avoids code-point reuse.
 Well-known code points may be in a registry, such as CoSWID {{-coswid-reg}}.
 Additionally, a range of code points may be reserved for vendor-specific use such as negative integers.